neotree/neotree-data-pipeline/README.md

 │   ├── config.py                              <- used to connect to postgres
 │   ├── database.ini                           <- used to store credentials
 │   └── sql_functions.py                       <- includes common read, write and inject sql functions
-├── create_joined_table_and_derived_columns.py <- creates the joined admissions and discharge table and derived columns ├── data_pipeline.py                           <- runs the end to end data pipeline process ├── requirements.txt                           <- used to set up python environment ├── step_1_deduplicate_files                   <- files that deduplicate admissions and discharges
+├── data_pipeline.py                           <- runs the end to end data pipeline process ├── requirements.txt                           <- used to set up python environment ├── step_1_deduplicate_files                   <- files that deduplicate admissions and discharges